football player Thiago alcantara snapshot_rating

 • Explainable Context: minutes reliability adjustment, league strength, and context features to align results with real match environments.

-02 Core value: from raw data to actionable insight
+02 Athlemetrics Predictor core value: from raw data to actionable insight

-Collecting data is only the first step; the real challenge is interpretation.
-Raw statistics are noisy: differences in minutes, league strength, and tactical roles can make the same numbers mean very different things.
+Collecting data is only step one; the real challenge is interpretation.
+Raw statistics are noisy: differences in minutes, league strength, and tactical roles can make identical numbers mean very different things.
+Athlemetrics Predictor standardizes this context so ratings stay comparable.

 Analysis view: a unified frame of reference

-• Noise reduction: automatically adjusts minutes (minutes scaling) and league coefficients to avoid inflated numbers from subs or lower tiers.
+• Noise reduction: automatically adjusts minutes (minutes scaling) and league coefficients so subs or lower tiers do not inflate numbers.

-• Role alignment: ensures evaluation dimensions match responsibilities; for example, it does not force goals to measure a defensive midfielder.
+• Role alignment: aligns evaluation dimensions with responsibilities; for example, it does not use goals to judge a defensive midfielder.

-• Baseline: provides an objective reference score from full-sample statistics to help scouts validate subjective observations.
+• Baseline: supplies an objective reference score from full-sample statistics to help scouts validate subjective observations.

 Engineering view: encapsulating complex business logic